 3. Shine Your Light

 Cure number three is to shine your unique light.
-This goes more into don’t be afraid to disagree.
-Don’t be afraid to outshine him.
-Don’t be afraid to be yourself.
+This goes more into don't be afraid to disagree.
+Don't be afraid to outshine him.
+Don't be afraid to be yourself.
 Be quirky.
 Be silly.
 Be ridiculous.
 Be whatever you want to be, and shine your unique light.
 Be unapologetic about it.
 But what if he puts you down for it?
 What if he makes you feel bad for it?
 Well, then you just smile and you say c’est la vie (that’s life).
 Just really own it – your unique light, especially if you have a small flavor of being crazy, of being outrageous, for doing things differently.
-I used to go into my husband’s office and just dance like a fish, and then I would go back into my office and continue to work.
+I used to go into my husband's office and just dance like a fish, and then I would go back into my office and continue to work.
 Some people would call that crazy, but that was me shining my unique light.
-That’s what makes me happy and I really believe that’s why I have such a happy marriage after seven years.
+That's what makes me happy and I really believe that's why I have such a happy marriage after seven years.
 If you'd like to learn more about this I'd highly recommend taking our free quiz to get your custom gifts & support now using the special button below!

 4. Consider You Might Not Be With the Right Person